-Morgan Stanley (MS) signed an office lease with Mitsubishi Estate Co. earlier this month to move its Japan operations back to Tokyo’s Otemachi business district amid lower rents.
+Morgan Stanley (MS:US) signed an office lease with Mitsubishi Estate Co. earlier this month to move its Japan operations back to Tokyo’s Otemachi business district amid lower rents.

 Morgan Stanley will move to Otemachi Financial City South Tower, in an area neighboring the Imperial Palace, from Tokyo’s Ebisu district in the first quarter of 2014, the New York-based company said in an e-mailed statement.
 Chika Kanamori, a spokeswoman at Mitsubishi Estate, confirmed the signing of the lease in an e-mail.